Code-Institute-Submissions/ci_milestone_project_1_Amy_Buckley_Fitness/README.md

 All photos, audio files and video links were given to me by my course provider.
 This are based on the famous band The Monkees

 ### Acknowledgements
-All code used in this project was written by me, either in previous tutorials (such as the modal) or done during the course or during the project itself.
+All code used in this project was written by me, either in previous tutorials or done during the course or during the project itself.

 Exceptions:

-The table element taken directly from Bootstrap though heavily adapted for audio purposes.
+Thanks to Ginifab for their excellent color picker app so I could get the HEX from the logo (https://www.ginifab.com/feeds/pms/color_picker_from_image.php).

+Thanks to for use of their color pallete generator (https://coolors.co/0071bd-fffffc-2a2b2a-a8763e).

 The video player element was based on the example (https://www.w3schools.com/html/html5_video.asp).